cmu-phil/tetrad-manual-rtd/docs/search-algorithms-full-list.md

 ---

-## DmFciT2

-Another **Detect-Mimic + FCI** style variant, typically a “Type 2” or alternative tuning of DM with FCI/FCIT.
-Experimental / specialized usage; consult the Javadocs and GUI help text for the intended setting.

----

 ## DmPc

 **Search class:** `edu.cmu.tetrad.search.DmPc`  [oai_citation:11‡Carnegie Mellon University Philanthropy](https://www.phil.cmu.edu/tetrad-javadocs/7.6.9/edu/cmu/tetrad/search/package-summary.html)

 Implements **Detect-Mimic PC (DM-PC)**, a PC-style algorithm preceded by a detect–mimic step, intended to improve orientation or robustness in particular latent or measurement scenarios.

----

-## Eb

-Bootstrap-style **Edge-Bagging** or “ensemble/bootstrap” meta-algorithm.
-Applies an underlying base search many times on bootstrap resamples and aggregates edge frequencies.
-Mainly useful for stability assessment.

----

-## ExternalAlgorithm

-Wrapper that allows **external programs** (e.g., R or Python scripts) to appear as algorithms in the Tetrad comparison framework.
-Parameters define how to call the external code and import/export graphs.

 ---